Netsafe LIVE was such a success in Central Otago in May that we’re on our way to Central Hawkes Bay and Southland in September.

 Schools are increasingly challenged by the complexities of preparing young people for the digital world.
 This session will explore seven key areas for strategic oversight of digital citizenship/online safety preparation and begin to use these to review current practices.

-This is an opportunity for leaders and teachers to unpack and use Netsafe’s Digital Citizenship Capability Review Tool and understand how this can be used to support schools to develop shared understandings around digital citizenship, prioritise what’s on top, and plan for next steps.
+This is an opportunity for leaders and teachers to unpack and use Netsafe’s Safeguard Review Tool and understand how this can be used to support schools to develop shared understandings around digital citizenship, prioritise what’s on top, and plan for next steps.

 Teachers and Learning Partners